We have a database of over 11,000 colleges all over India.

 27 April,2020 | By Brainwonders

-Imagine in this pandemic situation or for any case when a situation becomes alarming, what will happen if we do not get any updates from the news or the newspaper or any social media platform?
+Imagine in this pandemic situation or in any case when a situation becomes alarming, what will happen if we do not get any updates from the news or the newspaper or any social media platform?
 I am sure that visualizing this somewhat horrifying picture will give you an idea about how vital mass communication and journalism are in our lives.

 If professionals in these fields weren’t spontaneous, responsive, and zealous enough, it’s difficult to imagine how we people have gotten access to gathered information or simply survived, for that matter.